2008 Arizona Cardinals season: NFC Divisional Playoffs: at (2) Carolina Panthers

-Coming off their wild card home win over the Falcons, the Cardinals flew to Bank of America Stadium for the NFC Divisional round against the #2 Carolina Panthers, in a rematch of their Week 8 contest.
+Coming off their wild card home win over the Falcons, the Cardinals flew to Bank of America Stadium for the NFC Divisional round against the number 2 Carolina Panthers, in a rematch of their Week 8 contest.
 The Panthers came in 8–0 at home and the Cardinals were 0–5 on the East Coast.

-Arizona would trail early in the first quarter as Panthers running back Jonathan Stewart scored on a nine-yard touchdown run.
-The Cardinals would respond with quarterback Kurt Warner completing a three-yard touchdown pass to rookie running back Tim Hightower, followed by running back Edgerrin James' four-yard touchdown run.
-In the second quarter, Arizona took control as kicker Neil Rackers made a 49-yard and then a 30-yard field goal, followed by Warner's 29-yard touchdown pass to wide receiver Larry Fitzgerald.
+Arizona would trail early in the first quarter as the Panthers Jonathan Stewart scored on a nine-yard touchdown run.
+The Cardinals would respond with quarterback Kurt Warner completing a three-yard touchdown pass to rookie Tim Hightower, followed by Edgerrin James' four-yard touchdown run.
+In the second quarter, Arizona took a larger lead as kicker Neil Rackers made a 49-yard and 30-yard field goal.
+Warner threw a 29-yard touchdown pass to Larry Fitzgerald.

 The Cardinals would add onto their lead in the third quarter as Rackers made a 33-yard field goal.
-In the fourth quarter, Arizona would end its dominating night with Rackers nailing a 20-yard field goal.
-Carolina would end the game's scoring with quarterback Jake Delhomme's eight-yard touchdown pass to wide receiver Steve Smith (with a failed two-point conversion.)
+In the fourth quarter, Arizona would end its dominating night with Rackers kicking a 20-yard field goal.
+Carolina would end the game's scoring with Jake Delhomme's eight-yard touchdown pass to Steve Smith (with a failed two-point conversion.)

 With this upset win, not only did the Cardinals improve their overall record to 11–7, but they also advanced to their first NFC Championship Game in franchise history.

-Arizona's defense forced Delhomme into six turnovers (five interceptions and one fumble), along with holding the Panthers' running back duo of Williams and Stewart to 74 combined rushing yards.
+Arizona's defense forced Delhomme into six turnovers (5 interceptions and 1 fumble), along with holding the Panthers' running back duo of DeAngelo Williams and Stewart to 74 combined rushing yards.

-Fitzgerald (8 receptions and a touchdown) would set a franchise postseason record with 166 receiving yards.
-Anquan Boldin did not play due to a hamstring injury, but Fitzgerald was able to make up the difference.
+Fitzgerald (8 receptions and 1 touchdown) would set a franchise postseason record with 166 receiving yards.
+Anquan Boldin did not play due to a hamstring injury, but Fitzgerald was able to perform well in his absence.

 With the win the Cardinals moved to 11–7.